omgnetwork/optimism/omgx_utilities/fraud-prover/README.md

 # this configures the Verifier and DTL to focus on L1, and also, sets the fraud_address
 docker-compose -f docker-compose-fraud.yml up -V
 # FYI - Need to re-init volumes so that the system comes up cleanly - this is what the `-V` does.
+# Otherwise the batch-submitter will get confused

 ```